sensate-iot/platform-router/CONTRIBUTING.md

 #### C#.NET

 C# follows the rules mentioned above, with the exception of the naming convention.
 In the naming convention the C# standard is followed, which is CamelCase.
+The full code style can be found in CODESTYLE.md.